iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ct.covid19.exposurenotifications___minted141006/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.ct.covid19.exposurenotifications 3 reviews"/>
 </p>

+> None of these apps work together.
+People should not have to worry if they have the correct states app installed and active, then have to switch between apps depending on what state they are in.<br> :date: __2021-01-06 04:18:51__

 > I never recieved an alert even though I have it set up to alert me.
 It did notify inside the app but I would have never known if I hadn't looked.<br> :date: __2020-12-28 04:23:47__

 > Someone in my building tested positive but I got no alert.<br> :date: __2020-12-18 08:41:41__